jetbrains-academy/AMazing/lesson1/Introduction/task.md

 Once there are no more unvisited cells left – the maze is built, and the algorithm terminates.

-<i>This course was devised as part of the Museum of Future exhibit “Maze solver via Reinforcement
+<sub><i>This course was devised as part of the Museum of Future exhibit “Maze solver via Reinforcement
 Learning”.
 The exhibit demonstrates how Reinforcement Learning can be used to solve a maze, that is, to reach the exit as quickly as possible.
-To be able to complete this course you don’t need to visit the Museum, even though it would certainly be fun! </i>
+To be able to complete this course you don’t need to visit the Museum, even though it would certainly be fun!</i></sub>